I'm a Swedish creative technologist and interactive developer living in Berlin since 2012, working as a freelancer since 2013 (registered in Germany).

 My philosophy is to put humans as opposed to technology in the centre of attention, and for that reason I apply a pragmatic, UX-focused "end-user-first" approach to every project I’m involved in.
 I have a deep understanding of programming for the web and a documented ability to ship maintainable, top quality code in highly pressured situations.

 Full-stack developer specialised in cutting edge front-end technologies such as ReactJS.
-Recurring clients in Europe and the US includes world-famous agencies ACNE, B-Reel and Your Majesty for triple-A end clients such as Netflix, Mercedes-Benz, H&M, BMW, IKEA, Bang & Olufsen and Zalando.
+Recurring clients in Europe and the US includes world-renowned agencies ACNE, B-Reel and Your Majesty for triple-A end clients such as Netflix, Mercedes-Benz, H&M, BMW, IKEA, Bang & Olufsen and Zalando.

 Leading role in strategic, conceptual and technical development of globally launched digital campaigns for adidas fashion brands adidas Y-3, adidas SLVR, adidas NEO and Porsche Design Sport.